Baku Children's Theatre

-The Baku Children’s Theatre is a theatre for young audiences in Qaraçuxur, Baku, Azerbaijan, founded in 2001.
+The Baku Children's Theatre is a theatre for young audiences in Qaraçuxur, Baku, Azerbaijan, founded in 2001.
 It participates in national and international theatre festivals, cooperates with international organizations, and hosts a theatre studio for children with special needs.

 History

-Baku Children`s Theatre was established in 2001 by Order No. 260 of Baku City Executive Power and Order No 32 of the Baku City Culture and Tourism Department.
+Baku Children's Theatre was established in 2001 by Order No. 260 of Baku City Executive Power and Order No 32 of the Baku City Culture and Tourism Department.
 Intigam Soltan has been the director of the theatre since May 1, 2002.

 Nearly 70 children work and perform at the Theatre.
 A theatre studio for children with special needs was established in November 2009.
 The studio performed at the 4th National Festival of Contemporary Performances of Children and Youth with Disabilities in Azerbaijan and at the 2nd International Youth Festival for People with Disabilities in Moscow and was awarded a diploma.

-Baku Children`s theatre operated in the building of the Seaside National Park till May 23, 2008.
-From May 24, 2008 to March 31, 2013, the theatre was located in the House of Culture named after H. Sarabski.
-Since 2013, Baku Children`s Theatre has operated in the Culture house named after G. Abbasov in Garachukhur settlement.
+Baku Children's theatre operated in the building of the Seaside National Park till May 23, 2008.
+From May 24, 2008, to March 31, 2013, the theatre was located in the House of Culture named after H. Sarabski.
+Since 2013, Baku Children's Theatre has operated in the Culture house named after G. Abbasov in Garachukhur settlement.

 Festivals

-Baku Children`s Theatre took part in the 34th Fajr International Theatre Festival which was held from January 21 to February 1 in 2016 in Iran.
+Baku Children's Theatre took part in the 34th Fajr International Theatre Festival which was held from January 21 to February 1, 2016, in Iran.
 At theatre festival in Sinop, Turkey, the troupe performed the play “Statue”.

 The Baku Children's Theatre has organized national and international festivals, including the "Our Theatre" festival with the Union of Theatre Workers of Azerbaijan and the Turkic Peoples' Theatre in collaboration with Turkish performers.

-Baku Children`s Theatre also cooperates with international organizations such as the International Committee of the Red Cross and the Office of the Council of Europe.
+Baku Children's Theatre also cooperates with international organizations such as the International Committee of the Red Cross and the Office of the Council of Europe.